bundgas/zfs-replicator/README.md

 # zfs-replicator
 Incremental ZFS replicator for FreeBSD and ZFS-on-Linux

+USAGE (should be used with crontab): zfs-replicator.sh <generation-name> <number of snapshots to keep>

+This script recursively snapshots a given pool, and replicates it to another host (slave).
+It supports grandfathering schemes (generations) on both master and slave (mirrored), all controlled from the master with this script and crontab.
+Only the first snapshot will be sent in 100% size, all following snapshots will be sent incrementally.

+If the slave is down, or the script is already running, a snapshot will still be taken, and it will be synced with other missed snapshots when the slave is up again.
+While the slave is down, no cleaning will be done on the master or the slave, so snapshots will build up on the master until the slave is synced again.
+As soon as the master and slave are in sync again, cleaning will kick in and obey the keep rule(s).
+If you are running multible generations, cleaning of the individual generation will not interfer with other generations.

 This script was created because i needed something that worked on both FreeBSD and Linux (ZFS-on-Linux), and all the other scripts i tried, failed or didn't work, or were too complicated for me to make work.